saha566789/training-programs/questions_and_answers.md

 #### Answer:  C: `"12"`

 <i>Here, the + operator is used for addition.
-But 1 is the number and "2" is the string, so since "2" is a string, javascript declares a string instead of adding.</i>
+But 1 is the number and "2" is the string, so since "2" is a string,javascript declares a string instead of adding.</i>

 </p>
 </details>